 The Short, Short Version

-Chlorine levels should be tested at least twice per week.
-They should also be tested after heavy use or rainfall, as they are likely to be depleted.
+Test Chlorine levels at least twice per week.
+Also make sure to test after heavy use or rainfall, as Chlorine levels have likely been depleted.

 Pool chlorine is responsible for sanitizing your pool and hot tub water to make it safe to swim.
 Therefore, there’s really no such thing as testing pool chlorine too frequently.
 The easiest way to check your chlorine levels is with test strips.
 Of course, constant testing is impractical.
 So, what is the minimum frequency pool chlorine should be tested to ensure free chlorine is at a safe level?